 Art Deco is an art style that originated in France in the early 1900s.
-The style’s popularity grew around the world influencing everything from ocean liners to glassware to the Empire State Building.
-Nowhere is this more evident than in the Art Deco District of South Beach, the largest concentration of Art Deco architecture in the United States.
+The style’s popularity grew around the world, influencing everything from ocean liners to glassware to the Empire State Building.
+This is more evident than in the Art Deco District of South Beach, the largest concentration of Art Deco architecture in the United States.

 The Miami Design Preservation League gives tours of these beautiful buildings explaining their history and showcasing their graceful beauty.
 These tours can be booked at the Art Deco Welcome Center on Ocean Drive.

 It’s easy to get to the Art Deco District.
 The area lies about 20 minutes from the Miami International airport.
-It’s on Miami Beach, which is an island, so you need to cross one of the bridges connecting Miami Beach to Miami’s mainland.
+It’s on Miami Beach, an island, so you must cross one of the bridges connecting Miami Beach to Miami’s mainland.
 Once there, there are many entertainment options including dining, museums, and, of course, the beach.

 By Ashley Jansen from Jetset Jansen

 A visit to Miami wouldn’t be complete without exploring South Beach.
 This famous section of Miami Beach is iconic and has been the setting for countless movies.
-When you picture Miami, you’re probably visualizing South Beach because it’s known for its beach, nightlife, and restaurants.
+When you picture Miami, you probably visualize South Beach because it’s known for its beach, nightlife, and restaurants.

 South Beach comprises the southern tip of Miami Beach, typically from around 22nd street and south.
-This area is full of the art deco buildings mentioned above which give Miami its character.
-Art and culture are a big part of the city which is seen throughout the decor in the hotels, the culinary fusions, and the architecture in buildings.
+This area is full of the art deco buildings mentioned above, giving Miami its character.
+Art and culture are a big part of the city, seen throughout the decor in the hotels, the culinary fusions, and the architecture in buildings.

 Pin it for later